 Our popular Gender Integration Continuum framework is an important tool to assess how programs do (or do not) address gender and move them toward more gender-transformative actions.
 An updated User’s Guide for facilitating training on use of the continuum is available, along with other materials.

-This interactive tool highlights trends in women’s contraceptive use by age group, as well as reasons for discontinuation and related reproductive outcomes.
-By understanding their choices, health policy and program decisionmakers can better deliver high-quality, client-centered services that enable women and couples to make the best family planning choices for themselves.
-This spring 2021 update includes data from Mali, plus new data from Bangladesh and Zambia.
+The Choices and Challenges tool highlights trends in women’s contraceptive uptake, discontinuation, and method-switching by age group, as well as reasons for discontinuation and related reproductive outcomes, in an accessible, user-friendly format.
+The 2022 update now includes data for Liberia and Rwanda.
+The web feature is designed to support policy and program decisionmakers in delivering high-quality, client-centered care that enables women and couples to make the best family planning choices for themselves.

 This toolkit provides strategies and tools for designing, implementing, and evaluating mental health and psychosocial support programs and activities for youth in low- and middle-income countries and conflict-affected contexts.
 The toolkit provides helpful guidance, tips, and resources on where to start and how to program effectively in development and humanitarian contexts.
 The toolkit is also available in Arabic and French.